 - 1. Evaluate adjacent sites and cost-effectively consolidate parking areas to maximize efficient use; ensure that all areas meet accessibility guidelines. - 2.
-Generally envision on-site parking as a series of small connected singular areas selectively placed around the facility served, rather than a single large area; buffer parking areas from the facility main entrance with a transition space and provide drop offs to decrease close-in parking.
-Comply with IFS standards while meeting ATFP requirements. - 3.
+Generally envision on-site parking as a series of small connected singular areas selectively placed around the facility served, rather than a single large area; buffer parking areas from the facility main entrance with a transition space and provide drop-offs to decrease close-in parking.
+Comply with IFS standards while meeting AT requirements. - 3.
 Integrate at-grade and raised-profile curbing, permeable paved areas, and parking islands with the stormwater system and direct stormwater to bioswales and rain gardens as source water for regionally appropriate native vegetation. - 4.
-Define pedestrian access with approved hardscape and provide shading along the primary path from the parking area to the building's main entrance. - 5.
+Define pedestrian access with approved hardscape and provide shading along the primary path from the parking area to the main entrance of the building. - 5.
 Coordinate suitable landscape or barriers integrated with walls and fences to ensure adequate force protection. - 6.
-Accessible parking spaces shall be marked according to UFC 3-120-01 and its references in ABAAS and the MUTCD. - 7.
-Consider locations and requirements of near term and future electric vehicle charging stations. - 8.
-Designate preferred parking spaces for electric vehicles and carpools near the main entrance. - 9.
+Accessible parking spaces will be marked according to UFC 3-120-01 and its references in ABAAS and the MUTCD. - 7.
+Consider locations and requirements of near term and future electric vehicle charging stations.

+- 8. Designate preferred parking spaces for electric vehicles and carpools near the main entrance. - 9.
 Consider cost-effectively integrating solar photovoltaic arrays into covered parking structures. - 10.
-Reserved parking is discouraged except for Facility Group 1. - 11.
+Reserved parking is discouraged except for Facility Group 1.
+Follow this link for Facility Group definitions: https://afcfs.wbdg.org/facility-hierarchy/facility-groups/index.html. - 11.
 On-street parking is discouraged except in multi-use areas.
 When used, provide approved on-street parking configurations following UFC 3-201-01. - 12.
 Access and service drives should accommodate the largest vehicle serving the facility.